bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-13-newsletter.md

-- [What are all the rules related to CPFP fee bumping?]({{bse}}120853) Pieter Wuille points out that contrary to the [RBF][topic rbf] fee bumping technique that has a list of associated policy rules, the [CPFP][topic cpfp] fee bumping technique has no additional policy rules.
+- [What are all the rules related to CPFP fee bumping?]({{bse}}120853) Pieter Wuille points out that contrary to the [RBF][topic rbf] fee bumping technique that has a list of associated policy rules, the [CPFP][topic cpfp] fee bumping technique has no additional policy rules. {% assign timestamp="25:16" %}

 - [How is the total number of RBF replaced transactions calculated?]({{bse}}120823) Murch and Pieter Wuille walk through some examples of RBF replacements in the